 Now ask the subjects to place a heart rate variability or HRV (H-R-V) monitor on their person [1].

 Shot of the subject placing a HRV monitor on his person.
+We recorded twice.
+Please use the second shot only (with the talent leaving the room and coming back with the monitor under the shirt)

 Submerge the EEG (E-E-G) cap in 1 liter of water with 11 grams of potassium chloride, and 5 milliliters of baby shampoo for 10 to 15 minutes [1].
 Next, position the subject comfortably on the chair [2].
 Then cover the subject’s shoulders with large towels [3].